Fyrron/nodeRest/README.md

 Currently working on:

-- Some way of passing env variables to config.json
+- User creation page

+- User login

 Features to implement:

-- Revoke jwt token after user create another

 - Better way to send json responses

 - Implement ESLint

 - Landing page with react

-- User creation page

-- User login

 ### Please generate the private key on the api/v1 directory